Art and Design Meet in River Oaks Home Furnishings Mecca — Inside Barbara Davis and CAM Studio's Unique Collaboration | PaperCity Magazine

 (Photo by Krzysztof Kwiatkowski)

-The global fair brand DesignMiami has known it all along, The cross-pollination of art with design produces an inspiring dialogue as well as acquisition opportunities far beyond functionality.
+The global fair brand DesignMiami has known it all along: The cross-pollination of art with design produces an inspiring dialogue as well as acquisition opportunities far beyond functionality.

 Now Houston’s avant-garde design mecca CAM Studio is collaborating with Barbara Davis Gallery on a unique intervention within CAM’s home furnishings showroom.

-CAM Studio speaks an international language of design via elevated brands such as Minotti, Porro, Wittmann and Edra, many of which are designed by top-tier designers and architects (the Campana Brothers, Josef Hoffmann, Friedrich Kiesler, GamFratesi Studio).
+CAM Studio speaks an international language of design via elevated brands such as Minotti, Porro, Wittmann, and Edra, many of which are designed by top-tier designers and architects (the Campana Brothers, Josef Hoffmann, Friedrich Kiesler, GamFratesi Studio).
 Barbara Davis is one of the first Texas dealers to exhibit at Art Basel Miami Beach.

 Together, they are presenting seven contemporary talents, curated by gallerist Barbara Davis, in “The Magnificent Seven” (which runs through August 12 at CAM Studio).